St. Paul's Episcopal Church Oakland

 3. Distributing bags on 2nd or 4th Sundays, after the 10am service.

-Video streams for ALL services can be seen on our Facebook Group page
+Video streams for ALL services are now on our YouTube Channel HERE

 Read St. Paul's current Newsletter HERE!